The Bankrate promise

 Upgrading to Chase Sapphire Preferred Card or Chase Sapphire Reserve

-The Chase Sapphire Preferred Card and Chase Sapphire Reserve are two of Chase’s premium credit card properties and are best known for their generous travel rewards.
-If your spending goals are focused on travel, upgrading to one of these cards is a great idea.
+The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are two of Chase’s premium credit cards, and they’re best known for their generous travel rewards.
+If your spending goals are focused on travel, upgrading or switching to one of these cards is a great idea.

 Benefits of upgrading